theolivenbaum/resin/README.md

 ### Row versions

-If you insert a document with a primary key into ResinDB and then perform an update on that document, it will occur twice in the DocumentTable but with different row IDs.
+If you insert a document with a primary key into ResinDB and then perform an update on that document, it will occur twice in the document table but with different row IDs.
 Those two occurrances also differ because they belong to different batches.
 Batches are timestamped.
-When reading from a DocumentTable only the last version, chronologically speaking, will be fetched.
+When reading from a document table only the last version, chronologically speaking, will be fetched.

 ## Usage
 ### CLI